makokaz/parallel-distributed-programming/README.md

  * 01hello : play with OpenMP
  * 02hello_gpu : play with CUDA
  * 03spmv : an exercise to parallelize sparse matrix vector multiply
+ * 04udr : an example showing how to use user-defined reductions in OpenMP

 (Incomplete) Change Log
 ==========================================